 The glacier of the 5,201 meters high Mount Shkhara in Svaneti.

 One leaves Ushguli in the north and marches first on the offroad road upstream along the Enguri.
 The valley forms a right turn and shortly afterward you can already see the Shkhara glacier in the distance.
 The path crosses lush meadows; from time to time you have to cross the river, but this is not particularly difficult.

 Private tour to Ushguli or Svaneti

 Are you interested in a tailor-made tour to Ushguli?
-Tell us about your ideas and we will send you an offer without obligation.
+Tell us about your ideas and get an individual, customized offer without obligation.

 How to get to Ushguli

 The journey from Tbilisi is via Zugdidi and Mestia and takes about 10 hours.
 There are alternative routes via Kutaisi, Lentekhi and either the Tsageri or the Latpari Pass (for both off-road vehicle needed)

 The best way to get there is by train or minibus to Zugdidi and from there to Ushguli.
 There are regular connections to Mestia and from there to Ushguli.

 From Tbilisi and Kutaisi VanillaSky flies regularly to Mestia (Queen Tamar Airport).
 From there you can take the minibus (30 to 40 GEL, return per person) to Ushguli.
 There are also numerous private taxis.

 There are good train connections to Zugdidi.
 From there, there are regular minibusses to Mestia and Ushguli.